WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/dashtotlaplus/README.md

 - Transitions into OR states vs transitions into AND states - what do they mean semantically?

-- Issue: Clauses containing primed variables don't make sense, also under what condition does it occur exactly?
+- Issue: Clauses containing primed variables don't make sense, also under what condition does it occur exactly? isn't checking the preconditions for the translation enough

+- Issue: moving to the actual Dash-model

--
+- Issue: toposort states

+- Coding style: use addVariable, addConstant etc but these expect objects not Strings.
+The objects are created on the fly.
+Checks use equality of objects, which are implemented anyway.
+Checks within an expression will deal with objects, not strings.
+Also style is irrelevant.

+- Shifting to Alloy, but Alloy is contained inside Dash, so runnable models still require Dash.
+Only snippets can be done without, which can't be tested.